Skip to content

 ❓ Why does Apache show only a directory or a 500 error?

-Answer: A 500 error or directory index display usually indicates PHP is either not installed, disabled, or misconfigured.
+A 500 error or directory index usually indicates PHP is either not installed, disabled, or misconfigured.
 Ensure that libapache2-mod-php is installed and enabled.
 Also, verify that your php.ini and .htaccess files don't contain invalid directives.
-Check Apache error logs at /var/log/apache2/error.log for more specific issues.
+When encountering 500 Internal Server Errors, check Apache error logs at /var/log/apache2/error.log for information about the error.

 ❓ How to fix a failed first login in Docker?

-Answer: Check if the backend logs show “initialization successful”.
-Docker environment variables must be set correctly.
+Check if the backend logs show initialization successful.
+Docker environment variables must be set correctly (e.g. by using the example given in env.example.

 ❓ How to upgrade Hashtopolis without data loss?